simsim314/Spirtuality/power point .md

 Sim city and simulating the future city project Communities app where people from all over the world are communicating and having a good signal to noise ratio

+World watch - make sure everyone in the world in real time are happy.
+In scale of thousand of people.
+City sim city, and local communications.